 10) Unbound Awareness

 With this state, we step into the realm of non-ordinary reality.
 There isn’t a good label for this partition.
 Yet, it exists in the stories of those who can move beyond reality.
-The closest examples we have for this state are Australian Aboriginal Dreamtime.
-The astral projection time travel experiences of Carlos Castaneda also mirror this capability.
+The closest example we have for this state is Australian Aboriginal Dreamtime.
+Carlos Castaneda’s astral projection time travel experiences also mirror this capability.
 Some call this state the essence of sorcery or alchemy.

 Summary